splynx/docs/files/en/crm/dashboard/dashboard.md

 CRM Dashboard
 ===
-The CRM dashboard provides an overview of all sales activities regarding prospective customers.
+The Leads dashboard provides an overview of all sales activities regarding prospective customers.

 The dashboard represents progressive and interactive data statistics for each contributing headers.
 You can see total amounts of deals and quotes with an estimated total revenue, as well as, the number of leads for the current administrator and all leads within the system.